lijok/docs/decision-records/0-record-decisions.md

 Consequences section describes the resulting context, after applying the decision.
 All consequences should be listed here, not just the "positive" ones.
 A particular decision may have positive, negative, and neutral consequences, but all of them affect the team and the project in the future.

-While some implementations of decision records, or architectural decision records, also known as ADRs, include a "Status" section, we will omit it.
+While some implementations of decision records, include a "Status" section, we will omit it.
 As stated above, decision records must be kept in a version controlled system, such as git.
 Therefore, the presence of a decision record in `docs/decision-records` should indicate it to be a decision in play.

-Proposed decision records may be kept in `docs/decision-records/proposed`, if the version controlled system being used to store them, does not support proposals.
+Proposed decision records may be kept in `docs/decision-records/proposed`, if the version controlled system being used to store them, does not support proposals (e.g. pull requests).

 The date, on which the record appeared in `docs/decision-records`, as dictated by the version control system, should be treated as the date of the decision entering play.
 The same applies to deprecated records being moved to `docs/decision-records/deprecated`.

 Decision records should be as clear, terse and succinct as the author is capable of making them, while not omitting important details.
 Records can be revisited and their language updated to increase the quality of the decision record.

-Whether a decision is significant enough to be recorded, is hard to answer.
+Whether a decision is significant enough to be recorded, is hard to decide.
 A decision can be understood to be significant if it has far-reaching consequences.
 Ultimately, the objective of recording decisions is to save time and reduce mistakes.
 So, whether something is significant enough or not to warrant a decision being formalized, depends on how much discussion or noise it generates.

 ## Consequences
-New team members will be onboarded onto projects faster.
+Time to onboard new team members can be reduced by referring them to decision records.

-Duplicate discussions, and debates during peer reviews will be cut short by referring to decision records.
+Duplicate discussions, and debates during peer reviews can be cut short by referring to decision records.

 The consequences of one decision record are very likely to become the context for subsequent decision records.
 This is also similar to Alexander's idea of a pattern language: the large-scale responses create spaces for the smaller scale to fit into.